779th Expeditionary Airlift Squadron: C-130 operations

 The squadron was reactivated at Pope on 1 July 1963 as the 464th Troop Carrier Wing began to convert its other squadrons to the Lockheed C-130 Hercules aircraft and equipped with Fairchild C-123 Providers from the wing's other squadrons.

 In 1965 the squadron received twelve modified C-130E-(I)s for special operations use and began training with the new airplanes in early 1966.
 The C-130E-(I)s were assigned to Detachment 1, 779th Troop Carrier Squadron.
 The squadron was placed on alert shortly after the USS Pueblo was captured by North Korea in January 1968.
 They were deployed to Tachikawa Air Base, Japan shortly thereafter.
 After a few days at Tachikawa they deployed to Cam Ranh Bay Air Base, Vietnam where they flew supply and troop transport during the Tet Offensive.
 While at Cam Ranh, enemy rockets were fired at the base from the overlooking hills striking fuel drums and a fuel bladder but no damage was don to the C-130s parked nearby.
 In early April 1968 they returned to Pope and were replaced in Cam Ranh Bay by the 778th Tactical Airlift Squadron also from Pope AFB, NC.
 The detachment was replaced by the 318th Special Operations Squadron in the late 1960s.

 In August 1971, the squadron was inactivated and its mission, personnel and equipment were transferred to the 41st Tactical Airlift Squadron, which was activated at Pope the same day.

 Expeditionary operations

 The squadron was converted to provisional status as the 779th Expeditionary Airlift Squadron.
 It was activated at Ramstein Air Base, Germany, and inactivated on 15 April 2006.
+The unit was also active, operating out of Ali Al Salem Air Base, Kuwait, from 2018-2021.
+The unit's aircrews flew different models of the C-130.